aanbuvenkatesh/aanbuvenkatesh.github.io/index.md

 # Experience
 ### Trimble Information Technologies India Private Limited [Mar 2021 - Present]
 #### Software Engineer (P2) [Mar 2021 – Present]
-* Involved in the development of reactive microservices for entitlement management system using vert.x and RxJava using onion architecture.
+* Involved in the development of **reactive microservices** for entitlement management system using **vert.x and RxJava using onion architecture**.
 * Automated the build and deployment of microservices using Jenkins and AWS CLI.
-* Involved in development of next gen services (digital transformation journey of Trimble) using Function as a Service model (FaaS) with Python 3.8 Runtime.
+* Involved in development of next gen services (digital transformation journey of Trimble) using **Function as a Service model (FaaS) with Python 3.8 Runtime**.
 Experience in deployment of services using cloud formation template.
 * Developed microservices by leveraging various AWS Managed Services.

 ### Temenos India Private Limited [Jan 2016 - Feb 2021]